One of the biggest decisions you’ll be making when planning your wedding is selecting the right venue.

 So I’ve put together a few tips I’ve picked up over the years from Brides and venues to help you along the way.

-And at the end I’ve shared a link to my 3 favorite Wedding Venues in NWA.
+And at the end I’ve shared a link to my 3 favorite wedding venues in Northwest Arkansas.

 How many people are you expecting at your Wedding, 50 or 500?

 You don’t want a place too small and feel crowded, but you also don’t want a place that is too big and lose that intimacy with you and your guests.

 Plan how many guests you think will be attending, and go from there.